 Illinois

-While there are still plenty of boating access areas available within the state, there are still restrictions in place around the number of passengers permitted on board.
-Initially, only 2 passengers were permitted to be on board a single vessel, however this has recently been loosened to permit up to 10 passengers.
+While plenty of boating access areas were available within the state, there were still restrictions on the number of passengers permitted on board.
+Initially, only two passengers were permitted on a single vessel.

-Boaters should also keep in mind that while boating access areas across many regions is permitted, certain cities may still have restricted access, including the city of Chicago.
+Boaters were also reminded that while boating access across many regions was permitted, certain cities could still have restricted access, including Chicago.

 Indiana

-Indiana residents are free to enjoy a variety of outdoor activities, including boating, paddling, hiking, fishing, hunting and more, so long as social distancing guidelines are observed.
+During COVID-19, Indiana residents were free to enjoy various outdoor activities, including boating, paddling, hiking, fishing, hunting, and more, as long as they followed social distancing guidelines.

-State parks, forests and fish and wildlife areas are also open and accepting visitors entrance fees have also been temporarily suspended meaning that access to these areas is currently free.
-Residents who plan to visit these areas are reminded that while the parks are open, certain facilities within the parks remain closed including many campgrounds, playgrounds, visitors centers etc.
+State parks, forests, and fish and wildlife areas were also open, and the state suspended entrance fees, meaning that access to these areas was free.
+However, certain facilities within the parks remain closed, including many campgrounds, playgrounds, and visitor centers.

 Iowa